pablo4lvarez/pablo4lvarez/README.md

 ### Hi 👋
 I´m Pablo, a Software Engineer student in Pontificia Universidad Católica, Chile.

-- 🤝 I’m collaborating on a Flutter Mobile App with some friends.
 - 🤔 I’m interested in Data Science and Engineering, and Software Engineering.
+- 🛠️ I’m currently working as a Mobile developer at Glik SpA.

 ---